Chat with us, powered by LiveChat

 Home > Backup and Recovery Blog > Best Practices and Guide for Enterprise Backup Strategy

-Updated 2nd February 2022, Rob Morrison
+Updated 1st June 2026, Rob Morrison

 It is perhaps impossible to predict all of the possible failures and/or catastrophic events when it comes to data in the modern world.
-Each and every business should do their best to protect against losing their data, which, if a significant amount was lost, would likely mean either starting from scratch or even suffering fatal damage to the company.
+Each business should do their best to protect against losing their data, which, if a significant amount was lost, would likely mean either starting from scratch or even suffering fatal damage to the company.
 To prevent such catastrophic events, there are specific systems that exist; called enterprise backup systems.

 Overview